What are push notifications and what is the best way to manage them?

 - To disable notifications, turn off the slider next to Allow Notifications

-- If you don’t want to completely turn off notifications, you can also customize the settings here, e.g., you can stop notifications from appearing on your lock screen (where other people might see them when your phone is turned off), turn off notification sounds but allow banners, etc.
+- If you don’t want to completely turn off notifications, you can also customize the settings here, e.g., you can stop notifications from appearing on your lock screen (where other people might see them when your phone is turned off).
+You can also choose how notifications are delivered, for example via banners, scheduled summaries, or quiet delivery, depending on how important the app is to you.

 - Repeat this process for each app where you’d like to turn off /modify notifications.